 Once the project has been signed off, I will send you an invoice for the remaining 50% of the project fee (or full amount once we have an established business relationship).

 Payment is by bank transfer and my terms are 14 days from invoice.

 It’s very rare for clients to disappear or go quiet at payment stage, but it does occasionally happen.
-I’m a business owner as well as a writer, so no time for navel-gazing here.
 If you don’t pay up I will chase you for payment.

 When our time working together comes to a close, I’d love it if you could send me a testimonial for social proof.

-However, some clients (usually the well-known ones, dammit) do ask me to sign a Non Disclosure Agreement.
+However, some clients do ask me to sign a Non Disclosure Agreement.
 If you want me to stay in the background, that’s absolutely fine.
 Confidentiality and discretion are guaranteed.